 Rheumatoid arthritis (RA) is a type of arthritis where your immune system attacks healthy tissues in your joints.

-More common symptoms of RA in your knees include:
+More common symptoms of RA in your knees

-- warmth around the joint
+- warmth around your joint

 - difficulty moving or straightening your knee joint